-Stamford young adults will attain postsecondary degrees and/or obtain employment
+All Stamford youth will graduate from high school and obtain postsecondary degrees and/or employment

-Members of the Transition from High School to Postsecondary, College, and/or Career CAN are a committed group of community stakeholders who are experts in secondary and postsecondary education and career pathways.
-The CAN was launched in November 2016, and the Plan phase of our Continuous Improvement Process began at the first meeting in December 2016.
-Two action plans are in process of being finalized, with tentative goals to:
+Members of the Transition to Postsecondary, College, and/or Career CAN (TPCC) are a committed group of community stakeholders who are experts in secondary and postsecondary education and career pathways.
+The CAN was launched in November 2016, and is currently working on two action plans:

 Transition to Postsecondary College and Career Community Action Network (CAN) Leadership/Contributors